joembedded/ltx_legacy/README.md

 be added to a file '.../out_total/total.edt' for the device.
 This file is simple text ('EDT'-Format) and might become quite large over time ;-)

-Some very simple scripts allow rudimentary access to all devices/loggers functions (as well as FOTA Updates)
+Some very simple scripts allow rudimentary access to all devices/loggers functions (as well as secure FOTA Updates and generating device Labels)

 The input script '../sw/ltu_trigger.php' will add the data (feel free to modify it for your own requirements)